-These funds will enable wildlife biologists to purchase 3 GPS radio collars, collar detachment mechanisms, and battery replacements.
-These collars will be used when DNA analysis is needed to track bears suspected of a bear attack or other significant human/bear interaction while we wait on confirmation of matches between the attack and the suspect bear.
+These funds will enable wildlife biologists to refurbish and pay annual fees for 3 GPS radio collars, collar detachment mechanisms, and battery replacements.
+These collars will be used when DNA analysis is needed to track bears suspected of a bear attack or other significant human/bear interaction while park staff wait on confirmation of matches between the attack and the suspect bear.

 Since 2003, Friends of the Smokies has had a leadership role in supporting the most ambitious program in the Southeast aimed at protecting hemlocks from the invasive and deadly hemlock woolly adelgid.
 The park is now leading control efforts on this forest pest.
-To date, more than 280,000 individual hemlock trees have been hand-treated, and more than 5,000 acres of hemlock-dominated forest have been set aside as special conservation areas.
+To date, more than 280,000 individual hemlock trees have been hand-treated.
+On average, the park has been able to retreat about 30,000 trees each year.
+In addition, more than 5,000 acres of hemlock-dominated forest have been set aside as special conservation areas.
 Protection includes a combination of soap spraying in the front country, systemic pesticides in more remote areas and biological control.
 Since biological control began, the park has released over 570,000 predator beetles as part of the overall landscape control effort.
-And, we are now treating more trees using systemic treatments.
-Through monitoring, we’ve determined that a single systemic treatment that costs 15 cents per inch diameter can protect a tree for up to seven years, saving the park monies!
+And the park is now treating more trees using systemic treatments.
+Through monitoring, they’ve determined that a single systemic treatment that costs 15 cents per inch diameter can protect a tree for up to seven years, saving the park money.